1. Blog

 Water in the Ears

-Along the lines of a foreign body, your dog might also get water in his ears, and that can cause chronic ear infections.
+Along the lines of a foreign body, your dog might also get water buildup in his ears, and that can cause chronic ear infections.
 The moisture in the ear canal leads to bacterial growth, and that can become a chronic problem.
 This is why it’s important to thoroughly dry your pet’s ears after he’s been for a swim.

 Polyps in the Ear Canal